 At a public hearing during Monday’s Hopkinton School Committee meeting, superintendent Carol Cavanaugh presented a tentative FY22 budget of $54,153,911, an increase of a little less than 6 percent from the current budget of $51,206,402.

-That figure includes a requested increase of $2,145,327 for salaries, which represents 4.2 percent of the increase, and $802,182 for expenses, or 1.6 percent of the increase.
-Of the 4.2 percent salary increase, 2.9 is allocated for contract increases and 2.3 for new staff positions.
+That figure includes a requested increase of $2,145,327 for salaries, which is a 5.2 percent increase, and $802,182 for expenses, a 1.6 percent increase.
+Of the 5.2 percent salary increase, 2.9 is allocated for contract increases and 2.3 for new staff positions.

 Three major unknown driving the budget are future enrollments, especially in light of the pandemic and its potential impact on education decisions by local families, the amount of personal protective equipment (PPE) that will be needed, and the outcome of contract negotiations with the Hopkinton Teachers Association, the paraprofessionals union and the school nurses, Cavanaugh said.